Updated April 2025

 Visiting Hampton Court Palace with Children

-The Magic Garden is well worth a visit, but do check it is open before you go.
-You may have to queue as this is such a popular attraction to visit with kids.
+The Magic Garden, with its mythical beasts, battlements, towers and a secret grotto is well worth a visit, but do check it is open before you go.
+The Magic Garden is a very popular attraction at Hampton Court Palace, and you may have to queue for entry.

 Hotels Near Hampton Court Palace